Early Childhood Education, M.S. (Birth to Grade 2, Initial/Professional Certification)

 Teach young learners as they embark on a journey of lifelong learning.
 Our master’s degree program is grounded in an understanding of early childhood development and will help you create effective teaching practices that fully integrate cutting-edge technology.
 Upon completion, you’ll receive New York State certification and be eligible for either initial or professional certification in early childhood education from birth to grade 2.

 Degree options include:

-- Initial/Professional certification (39 credits): if you have a bachelor’s degree with the appropriate coursework and passing score on the New York State Teacher Certification Examination.
+- Initial/Professional certification (39 credits): initial certification is open to all students with a bachelor’s degree with the appropriate coursework.
+Professional certification is open to students with a passing score on the New York State Teacher Certification Examination (NYSTCE).

 - Internship certification: after completing the first 50 percent of the program credits and receive the program chair’s approval, you may begin to teach while completing the remaining credits of the degree.